 "The SEC regulates exchanges, in part, by reviewing rules proposed by the exchanges that govern exchange activities and allow market participants to decide how and where to place orders,” said Andrew J. Ceresney, director of the SEC’s Division of Enforcement.
 “We will hold exchanges accountable if they fail to have rules governing their operations or fail to follow them.”

 The SEC comes in for occasional gentle ribbing around here so it's important to say: I think this is just great.
 Co-location has been identified, with great public fanfare, as the greatest problem facing our capital markets.
 But it's not.
-It is a very silly problem indeed.
-The SEC's rules about market structure are far from perfect,2
+It is the SEC wants it to.
+The SEC's rules about market structure are far from perfect,

 but its rules about co-location -- exchanges can provide it as long as access and fees are fair and transparent -- seem perfectly reasonable.

 But with the public's discovery that "the market is rigged," the SEC needs to do something to (be publicly seen to) un-rig it.
 One obvious approach would be to write good comprehensive market-structure regulation, but that will take a while (and be hard).
 Another, equally (more?) obvious, approach would be to write bad pandering buzzwordy regulation: Ban co-location!
 But the SEC chose a third, non-obvious but endearing approach: Remind everyone of the sensible rules that already exist, by fining NYSE for not having them four years ago.
 As a knee-jerk regulatory response, you could do a lot worse.